- Books, Literature, and Writing»

 Independent Authors Offer Great Reading for Young People

-As a librarian and experienced book reviewer for some large publishers, I am often asked to review books by independent authors.
+As a librarian and experienced book reviewer for some large publishing houses, I am often asked to review books by independent authors.
 The fact that these writers are not going through a major publishing house does not diminish the quality of many of their books, I have found.
-Yes, sometimes a book could use more editing or a more professional layout, but I have been delighted by many of the authors whose work I've reviewed.
-I hope you will also enjoy the YA titles I've chosen to share here.
+Yes, sometimes a book could use more editing or a more professional layout, but I have been delighted by many of the authors whose work I have reviewed.
+I hope you will also enjoy the YA (Young Adult, in librarian lingo) titles I've chosen to share here.
+Great stories are the stuff of great books,

 Music and Mythology from Dan Hupalo